Belleview High School

 Absences / Make-up work

 It is your responsibility to stay current with all assignments.
 All assignments will be posted on the Mrs. Glisson’s BHS webpage and it is your responsibility to get your make-up work.
-Tests and quizzes will have to be made up during office hours.
+Tests and quizzes will have to be made up by appointment, before or after school.
 Most labs and dissections cannot be made up, so attendance is extremely important.
 For work missed during an excused absence, you will have as many days as you were absent to get the work turned in.
 Late work will receive half credit and no work will be accepted more than 2 weeks after the due date.

 Students will receive 2 grades for each lab; a participation grade that counts as a daily assignment and a test grade for the written lab report.
 Unexcused absences will result in a zero for the participation grade.